huan/docker-simple-mail-forwarder/README.md

 Environment Variable and Default Values
 ----------------------------------

-`SMF_CONFIG`: MUST be defined. no default setting. (set me!
+`SMF_CONFIG`: MUST be defined. there's no default setting. (set me!
 I'm the only parameter you need to set~)

 `TZ` : (Optional) set the timezone , IE `EST5EDT` or `Europe/Rome`